Heidi Abderhalden

 Heidi Abderhalden (born 1962) is a Swiss-Colombian artist and theatre director.
 In 1984 she co-founded and since then she has co-directed Mapa Teatro in Bogotá.
-She and her co-director and brother won the Goethe Medal in 2018 for their fifty years of work breaking down cultural barriers.
+Together with her co-director and brother, Abderhalden has been recognised for her notable efforts in breaking down cultural barriers through fifty years of dedicated work.
+In 2018, they were honoured with the Goethe Medal, a prestigious award in the field of culture and arts.

 Life

 She was born in Bogotá.
 Her mother was Colombian and her father was Swiss.
 Her family's first language was French and she and her brother left Colombia after school there to study at the L'École Internationale de Théâtre Jacques Lecoq.
 Abderhalden studied all aspects of theatre production in Lausanne and Paris and became a director and a Dramaturge.